 CPT 220 - Applied Computer Security Concepts

 This course would provide students with the skills and knowledge needed to secure organizational resources.
 Topics covered include: a review of networking protocols, IOS and router filters, physical security, information assurance, computer security policies, contingency planning, business impact analysis, password management, information warfare, intrusion detection, honey pots, attack vectors, firewalls and perimeters, risk assessment and auditing, cryptography and steganography, PGP, wireless, operational security, permissions and user rights, service patches, securing network services, security baseline analyzers, Linux, and virtual machines.
-Three class hours, two laboratory hours.

 Prerequisite: CPT 120 or permission of instructor.